-The monthly experience rate for 2008 was \$1.60.
-The monthly experience rates do not take into account the amount of interest earned on the Death Benefit fund.
-Interest expected to be earned on the Noncontributing Members' Reserve for the next year is \$244,142 (assuming a 5% investment return).
-This is equal to 7 cents per \$100 of retired member payroll.
-After taking the interest credit into account, the net rate for 2008 amounts to \$1.53 per \$100 of retired payroll.

-A previous review recommended that the reserve target be equal to the average death benefits for the last five years, currently \$5,282,851.
-The reserve amount is currently \$4,882,846, resulting in a target deficit of \$400,005.
+The experience rate does not take into account the amount of interest earned on the Death Benefit fund.
+Interest expected to be earned on the Noncontributing Members' Reserve for the next year is \$358,884 (assuming a 5% investment return).
+This is equal to \$0.08 per \$100 of retired member payroll.
+After taking the interest credit into account, the net rate based on the ten years of experience amounts to \$1.32 per \$100 of retired payroll.
+A previous review recommended that the reserve target be equal to the average death benefits for the last five years, currently \$4,808,797.
+The reserve amount is currently \$7,177,683, resulting in a target surplus of \$2,368,886.

-If we further adjust the Department contributions so as to increase the general reserves to the target level over a period of 10 years, then Department contributions to the Noncontributing Death Benefit would need to increase to \$1.54 per \$100 of retirement benefits actually paid.
-However, this cost would be expected to decrease each year until the target level of reserve is achieved.
+If we further adjust the Department contributions so as to decrease the general reserve to the target level over a period of ten years, then Department contributions to the Noncontributing Death Benefit would need to decrease to \$1.27 per \$100 of retirement benefits actually paid.